Skip to Main Content

 Everything You Need to Know

-Surplus fund recovery is a niche area of Florida law.
+Surplus fund recovery is a niche area of law that varies by state.
 We get it — you probably have a lot of questions.
 Here are the ones we hear most often.

-When a property goes to foreclosure auction in Florida, the goal of the county or lender is simple: recover what they're owed — nothing more.
+When a property goes to foreclosure auction, the goal of the county or lender is simple: recover what they're owed — nothing more.
 In a tax foreclosure, the county only seeks to collect the unpaid taxes.
 In a mortgage foreclosure, the lender only recovers the amount specified in the final court judgment.
-But if your home sold at auction for more than what was owed, that difference — called surplus funds, excess proceeds, or mortgage surplus — is legally yours.
+But if your home sold at auction for more than what was owed, that difference — called surplus funds, excess proceeds, or mortgage surplus — is legally yours under most state laws.

 These funds are held by the Clerk of Court or the county treasury and can be claimed by the former owner, their heirs, or lien holders.
 The problem?
 Most former property owners never receive the surplus notification letter sent by the county — it goes to an outdated address, gets lost, or is never recognized for what it is.
 Foreclosure auctions are increasingly held online, making them nearly invisible to the people most affected.

-Every year, millions of dollars in Florida surplus funds go unclaimed and are quietly transferred to the state's unclaimed property program — or forfeited entirely.
+Every year, millions of dollars in surplus funds go unclaimed nationwide and are quietly transferred to state unclaimed property programs — or forfeited entirely.
 This is your money.
 Meridian Surplus Solutions exists to make sure it finds its way back to you.

-Meridian conducts thorough, ongoing audits of public county records across all 67 Florida counties to identify potential claimants.
+Meridian conducts thorough, ongoing audits of public county records to identify potential claimants.
 If we find a case associated with your name, we reach out to you directly.
-You can also contact us proactively — at absolutely no cost — by filling out our consultation form with your name, former property address, and the approximate year of the foreclosure.
-Our team will research it immediately.
+You can also contact us proactively — at no cost — by filling out our consultation form with your name, former property address, and the approximate year of the foreclosure.
+Our team will research your eligibility and explain exactly which services apply and what they cost before you commit to anything.

 The only way to know for certain is to check.
 And the only risk of not checking is walking away from money that is legally yours.
 Don't assume someone would have contacted you — reach out to Meridian today and let us do the research for you.

-Florida law sets firm, unforgiving deadlines — and this is not an area where second chances are common.
-Under FL Statute §45.032, mortgage foreclosure surplus claims must generally be filed within 60 days of the foreclosure sale.
-Under FL Statute §197.582, tax deed surplus claims must typically be filed within 120 days of the county mailing the Notice of Surplus Funds.
+Deadlines for surplus fund claims are set by state law and vary by state and claim type.
+They are firm and unforgiving — and this is not an area where second chances are common.
+In Florida, for example: under FL Statute §45.032, mortgage foreclosure surplus claims must generally be filed within 60 days of the foreclosure sale; under FL Statute §197.582, tax deed surplus claims must typically be filed within 120 days of the county mailing the Notice of Surplus Funds.
+Other states have their own deadlines — contact us to confirm the rules in your state.

 These are not suggestions.
 Missing a deadline by a single day can permanently extinguish your legal right to collect.
 Filing something incorrectly — the wrong form, the wrong court, incomplete or improperly notarized documentation — can produce the same devastating result.
-Funds that go unclaimed within the statutory window are transferred to Florida's Division of Unclaimed Property or forfeited to the county.
+Funds that go unclaimed within the statutory window are typically transferred to the state's unclaimed property program or forfeited to the county.

 This is exactly why you should not attempt this process alone.
-Meridian's team monitors every active deadline with precision and files every document exactly as required.
+Meridian's team monitors every active deadline with precision and prepares every document exactly as required.
 If you believe your deadline may be approaching — or may have already passed — contact us immediately.
-In some situations, funds transferred to Florida's unclaimed property program may still be recoverable through a separate process.
+In some situations, funds transferred to a state's unclaimed property program may still be recoverable through a separate process.
 But every hour matters.
 Do not wait.

 More complex cases — those involving title disputes, multiple claimants, outstanding liens, probate matters, or estate issues — can take longer.
 Meridian keeps you informed at every stage and actively follows up with county offices to minimize unnecessary delays.
 You will never be left wondering what's happening with your case.

 It is also worth understanding that these funds can represent a meaningful financial lifeline as you rebuild after a foreclosure.
 The equity you built in your home — the payments you made, the improvements you invested in — may be partially returned to you through this process.
-That is worth pursuing with urgency and with professionals who know how to move efficiently through Florida's legal system.
+That is worth pursuing with urgency and with professionals who know how to move efficiently through the claims process.

-Meridian has extensive experience handling estate-related surplus claims across Florida and works directly with licensed Florida attorneys who specialize in exactly these situations.
+Meridian has extensive experience handling estate-related surplus claims and works directly with licensed attorneys who specialize in exactly these situations.
 Do not assume that because the original owner has passed, the funds are gone.
 That assumption costs families thousands of dollars every year.

-If you believe a deceased parent, grandparent, or family member may have had surplus funds from a Florida foreclosure, contact Meridian for a free evaluation.
-This call could result in recovering funds that rightfully belong to your family — funds that are currently sitting unclaimed, waiting for someone to file on behalf of the estate.
+If you believe a deceased parent, grandparent, or family member may have had surplus funds from a foreclosure, contact Meridian for a complimentary eligibility review.
+This conversation costs you nothing — and could result in recovering funds that rightfully belong to your family, currently sitting unclaimed and waiting for someone to file on behalf of the estate.

 Document requirements vary by county and claim type, but Meridian provides every client with a personalized checklist once we've reviewed the specifics of your case.
 For most claims, the following are required: